 Lately I’ve been writing my girls stories too.
-Once a week for at least the next three weeks, I’m going to publish a few of the stories I’ve written so far.
-All the stories explore the theme of what it means to love your neighbor.
+Many of the stories explore the theme of what it means to love your neighbor.
 I think of them as “neighborhood parables.”
-The story below, which I’ve also used in a children’s sermon, is the first in the series.
+The story below, which I’ve also used in a children’s sermon, is one example.
 (It is inspired by this story, the author of which is unknown.)
 I include some of my discussion questions from my children’s sermon below too.

 Once upon a time there were two brothers who were the best of friends.
 Born just a couple years apart, they grew up doing everything together, side by side.

 Side by side, they explored the hills and the streams and the woods that surrounded their parents’ farm.

 Side by side, they ate breakfast in the morning.